todayisfineforme/Password.Generator/README.md

 # Password Generator

-Website that generates random passwords based on user inputs.
+Website that generates random passwords based on user inputs using prompts.

 ## Installation